maad-lahla/alx-system_engineering-devops/0x01-shell_permissions/README.md

- Changes owner of _hello to vincent and staff respectively
+Changes the owner of hello to betty only if it is owned by the user guillaume